Tacha8/Password-Spraying-Detection-in-Active-Directory/README.md

 ## Executive Summary

-This lab demonstrates how Active Directory enforces an Account Lockout Policy during a password spraying attack.
-A custom Group Policy was configured to lock a user account after three failed authentication attempts.
-The resulting account lockout was verified through Active Directory and Windows Security logs.
+This lab demonstrates how password spraying activity can be observed in an Active Directory environment and how Account Lockout Policy is enforced after repeated failed authentication attempts.
+A single incorrect password was used against multiple domain user accounts to simulate password spraying, and Windows Security logs were analyzed to investigate the resulting authentication events and account lockout.

 ---